MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nc-winuser-hookproc.md

 Type: <b>WPARAM</b>

-Specifies whether the message is sent by the current process.
-If the message is sent by the current process, it is nonzero; otherwise, it is <b>NULL</b>.
+Specifies whether the message was sent by the current thread.
+If the message was sent by the current thread, it is nonzero; otherwise, it is zero.

 ### -param lParam [in]

 Type: <b>LPARAM</b>

-A pointer to a <a href="https://msdn.microsoft.com/en-us/library/ms644963(v=VS.85).aspx">CWPRETSTRUCT</a> structure that contains details about the message.
+A pointer to a <a href="https://msdn.microsoft.com/5c115d25-91a5-41e8-bce0-cf03b51da272">CWPSTRUCT</a> structure that contains details about the message.

 #### - nCode [in]

 Type: <b>int</b>

 Specifies whether the hook procedure must process the message.
 If <i>nCode</i> is <b>HC_ACTION</b>, the hook procedure must process the message.
-If 	<i>nCode</i> is less than zero, the hook procedure must pass the message to the <a href="https://msdn.microsoft.com/en-us/library/ms644974(v=VS.85).aspx">CallNextHookEx</a> function without further processing and should return the value returned by <b>CallNextHookEx</b>.
+If 	<i>nCode</i> is less than zero, the hook procedure must pass the message to the <a href="https://msdn.microsoft.com/2f734ea7-7724-46be-99a0-2bfa27b2ed99">CallNextHookEx</a> function without further processing and must return the value returned by <b>CallNextHookEx</b>.

 ## -returns